smeetvikani/dsp/03-command_line.md

 * finding a file?!?:locate (doesn’t work so well so use the finder.
 * locating the program: Which cal (tells you where the calendar is located, may insert any other program like python 3)
 * history - list commands you have used.
-* List everything in a directory and put it in a file name: ls -al /> dir.txt
+* List everything in a directory and put it in a file: ls -al /> dir.txt
 * sudo commamnds: sudo -s (access root directory, it will ask for password)